 Before joining DOL, she was senior counsel for the Hershey Company in Hershey, Pennsylvania.

 Ms. McCutchen has been a volunteer leader of the Federalist Society since 1989.
-She served leadership roles for the Northwestern Student Chapter, Chicago Lawyers Chapter, the Labor & Employment Practice Group, and the Regulatory Transparency Project.
+She served in leadership roles for the Northwestern Student Chapter and Chicago Lawyers Chapter.
+She currently serves in leadership for the Labor & Employment Practice Group, the Regulatory Transparency Project, and the Knoxville, TN Lawyers Chapter.
 She served on the Editorial Advisory Board of Law360, the Labor Committee of the U.S. Chamber of Commerce, the Small Business Legal Advisory Board of the National Federation of Independent Business, and a Policy Fellow at the ACU Foundation.

 Ms. McCutchen is a graduate of Western Illinois University and Northwestern University School of Law.
 She clerked for the Hon.
 Daniel Manion on the U.S. Court of Appeals for the Seventh Circuit.